Understand your debt relief options in Canada

 What is a consumer proposal?

 A consumer proposal is a legal process where you offer to repay only a portion of what you owe.
-The rest is forgiven, and your payments are spread over up to five years.
+The rest is forgiven, and your payments can be spread over five years.

 You get one fixed monthly payment, legal protection from creditors, and no more interest.
 Debt reduction typically depends on what you owe and what you can afford.